sdiehl/mdbook-include-rs/README.md

 The preprocessor:

-1. Parses your markdown looking for code blocks with `include-doc` directives
+1. Parses your markdown looking for code blocks with directives
 2. Uses Rust's `syn` library to parse and extract the requested code elements
 3. Formats the extracted code with proper syntax highlighting
 4. Replaces the directive in your markdown with the extracted code